Elirianne/robocon25-examples/README.md

 # Flattening Top-Level Keywords with Robot Framework API

-This repository contains simple showcases of flattening the top level keywords of a test case using the Robot Framework API's `Listener` and the `Result Visitor`, as well as a third-party library for XML parsing.
+This repository contains simple showcases of flattening the top level keywords of a test case using the Robot Framework API's `Listener` and the `Result Visitor`, as well as a third-party library for parsing XML.

 > [!NOTE]
 > Examples are simplified for the purpose of the presentation at the RoboCon 2025 conference
-> and should not be considered a a final or recommended solution.
+> and should not be considered as final or recommended solutions.

 ## 1. Project structure
 ```